centrust/datefield/README.md

 The following preset options are added by default to the configuration:

 * locale:  It will resolve to the current locale of the application. you need to add the locale file in the flatpickr folder in the public folder of your application
 * This version only supports Arabic and English locales.
-Hope to find a good way to make it dynamic in the future
+Hope to find a good way to make it dynamic in the future (Any Contribution is welcome)

 ### Theme
 * The system is using the default flatpickr themes Dark and Light.